iotaledger/identity.rs/README.md

 ---

 > [!NOTE]
-> This version of the library is compatible with IOTA Rebase networks and in active development, for a version of the library compatible with IOTA Stardust networks check [here](https://github.com/iotaledger/identity.rs/)
+> This version of the library is compatible with IOTA Rebased networks and in active development, for a version of the library compatible with IOTA Stardust networks check [here](https://github.com/iotaledger/identity.rs/)

 ## Introduction